fattymiller/paperclip_torrent/README.md

 ---

 Still on my to do list for this project:
- - Support multiple attachment fields by storing the attachment name in the TorrentFileAttachment class
  - Auto load torrent when accessing an existing record

 License